Libya

 • Gas and oil reserves (the largest in Africa)

-• Strategically positioned in the Mediterranean, close to Europe
+• Strategic location in the Mediterranean, close to Europe

 不足

-• Hydrocarbon sector development hampered by political strife and insecurity
+• Development of the hydrocarbon sector hampered by political divisions and insecurity

-• West-East division of the northern part of the country against a backdrop of power struggles with foreign powers
+• West-East division in the northern part of the country against a backdrop of power struggles between external powers

-• Far south vulnerable to the proliferation of trafficking (human, arms, drugs) and animosity between Tuaregs, Toubous and Arabs, exacerbated by porous borders with unstable neighbours.
+• The far south is vulnerable to the proliferation of trafficking (human, arms, drugs) and animosity between Tuaregs, Toubous and Arabs, exacerbated by porous borders with unstable neighbours

 • Political and institutional duality, corruption, insecurity, poor public services

-• Selective access to foreign currency for importers, with a flourishing parallel foreign exchange market
+• Selective access to foreign currency for importers, with a thriving parallel exchange market

 贸易交流